 On application, overseas pupils go through the normal entrance procedure.
-They also sit our own English Language assessment test and are all interviewed by the Head of EAL to ensure that they will be able to succeed at the School.
+They also sit our own English Language entrance test if deemed appropriate and are all interviewed, if possible, by the Head of EAL, to ensure that they will be able to succeed at the School.